Our view of diversity is all-inclusive.

 Best of all, the workshops offered at our event each year are chosen by students on the Executive Committee, so that the topics are constantly reflecting the needs, interests and challenges of today’s youth.

-Below is the list of workshops featured at the 2018 Mountain West Diversity Conference, selected by the event’s Executive Committee.
+Below is the list of workshops that took place at the 2018 Mountain West Diversity Conference.
+We will post the updated list of workshops for the 2019 event as the workshops are identified and confirmed by the event’s Executive Committee.

 During this workshop we’ll discuss the reality that diversity in people and their beliefs are not a one-party issue.
 We’ll cover social issues, like LGBTQ rights, gun reform and immigration in today’s politics that cross political boundaries and intersect.
 We’ll highlight legislators on the Western Slope who sometimes vote against their party because their beliefs cross political divides.
 And after touching briefly on the power of stories to help us seek common ground, we’ll conduct an interactive workshop on intersectionality to help each of us gain a deeper understanding about why people who may seem so alike, can believe and act so vastly differently.